It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

 A Number is a 2002 play by English playwright Caryl Churchill that addresses the issue of human cloning and identity, especially nature and nurture.

-The story, set in the near future, is structured around the conflict between a father (Salter) and his sons (Bernard 1, Bernard 2, and Michael Black), two of whom are clones of the former.
+The story, set shortly, is structured around the conflict between a father (Salter) and his sons (Bernard 1, Bernard 2, and Michael Black), two of whom are clones of the former.

-One number was adapted by Caryl Churchill for television, in a co-production between the BBC and HBO Films.
+Caryl Churchill adapted one number for television in a co-production between the BBC and HBO Films.

 In 2012, a Japanese television series called “Bunshin” was created.
-The main character of the story, Mariko, is a woman who studies child welfare in Hokkaido.
+The story’s main character, Mariko, is a woman who studies child welfare in Hokkaido.

 She always grew doubtful about the love of her mother, who was nothing like her and who died nine years earlier.